 Training videos that have bad audio quality gets often rejected despite the value of the content.
 So, pay a lot of attention to the quality of the audio.
 Make sure that you use a very good mic (preferably an external microphone).
 Basically, even a simple wired mic will do very well compared to built-in mics in your camera.
 You can purchase a wide range of mics locally but here is a good guide on what’s available.

 Keep the background and the light of the video simple

 When it comes to training videos, in particular, fancy backgrounds are not a requirement at all.
 All you need is a simple background and lighting that can keep the viewers focused on the subject only.
 You can think of a premade curtain (about 60”) with subtle colour as the background.
 They are not expensive at all.
 It would be best if you stuck with natural shades so it will be gentle on the viewers’ eyes.
 You should never use a white background as it creates too much exposure.
 When it comes to lights, rely on two lights placed about a 45-degree angle from the centre (one on each side).

 Consider using two cameras or shoot the video twice

 You can use one camera to capture a long shot and the other one to capture closeup.
-Then, you can combine both of those videos together during the editing to create more powerful training videos.
-One camera should be equipped with the mic and the other camera should be used to get cutaways and closeups.
+Then, you can combine both of those videos during editing to create more powerful training videos.
+One camera should be equipped with the mic, and the other camera should be used to get cutaways and closeups.
 However, don’t forget to record the audio from both the cameras as it would make the synchronization part easier.

 Basically, keep things simple, short, and concise if you want to make the best out of our training videos during this Covid19 pandemic.
 If you are considering hiring a professional to produce your training videos, do contact us for a discussion.